tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 "Right away, if you will just take a look around and see that it is perfectly safe for me to come out on land."

-Sammy didn't wait to hear more. she spread his beautiful blue wings and started off over the Green Forest straight for the Green Meadows.
-Paddy watched him go with a puzzled and disappointed air.
-"That's funny," thought he.
-"I thought she really meant it, and now off she goes without even saying good-by."
+Sammy didn't wait to hear more.
+She spread her beautiful blue wings and started off over the Green Forest straight for the Green Meadows.
+Paddy watched her go with a puzzled and disappointed air.
+"That's funny," thought she.
+"I thought she really meant it, and now off she goes without even saying goodbye."

 In a little while back came Sammy, all out of breath.
-"It's all right," he panted.
+"It's all right," she panted.
 "You can go to work just as soon as you please."

 Paddy looked more puzzled than ever.
 "How do you know?" she asked.
 "I haven't seen you looking around."

 "I did better than that," replied Sammy.
 "If Old Man Coyote had been hiding somewhere in the Green Forest, it might have taken me some time to find him.
-But she isn't.
-You see, I flew straight over to his home in the Green Meadows to see if she is there, and she is.
+But he isn't.
+You see, I flew straight over to his home in the Green Meadows to see if he is there, and he is.
 He's taking a sun-bath and looking as cross as two sticks.
 I don't think he'll be back here this morning, but I'll keep a sharp watch while you work."

 Paddy made Sammy a low bow.
-"You certainly are smart, Mr. Jay," said he.
-"I wouldn't have thought of going over to Old Man Coyote's home to see if she was there.
+"You certainly are smart, Ms. Jay," said she.
+"I wouldn't have thought of going over to Old Man Coyote's home to see if he was there.
 I'll feel perfectly safe with you on guard.
 Now I'll get to work."

-XXI

-PADDY AND SAMMY JAY WORK TOGETHER
+<h2 id="ch21"><a href="#ch21"><span>XXI</span> Paddy and Sammy Jay Work Together</a></h2>

 Mary Muskrat had been home at the Smiling Pool for several days.
-But he couldn't stay there long.
-Oh, my, no! she just had to get back to see what his big cousin, Paddy the Beaver, was doing.
+But she couldn't stay there long.
+Oh, my, no! she just had to get back to see what her big cousin, Paddy the Beaver, was doing.
 So as soon as she was sure that everything was all right at the Smiling Pool she hurried back up the Laughing Brook to Paddy's pond, deep in the Green Forest.
 As soon as she was in sight of it, she looked eagerly for Paddy.
-At first he didn't see him.
+At first she didn't see her.
 Then she stopped and gazed over at the place where Paddy had been cutting aspen-trees for food.
-Something was going on there, something queer. she couldn't make it out.
+Something was going on there, something weird.
+She couldn't make it out.

 Just then Sammy Jay came flying over.

 "What's Paddy doing?"
-Jerry asked.
+Mary asked.

-Sammy Jay dropped down to the top of an alder-tree and fluffed out all his feathers in a very important way.
-"Oh," said he, "Paddy and I are building something!"
+Sammy Jay dropped down to the top of an alder-tree and fluffed out all her feathers in a very important way.
+"Oh," said she, "Paddy and I are building something!"

 "You!
 Paddy and you!
 Ha, ha!
 Paddy and you building something!"
-Jerry laughed.
+Mary laughed.

 "Yes, me!" snapped Sammy angrily.
 "That's what I said; Paddy and I are building something."

-Jerry had begun to swim across the pond by this time, and Sammy was flying across.
-"Why don't you tell the truth, Sammy, and say that Paddy is building something and you are making him all the trouble you can?" called Jerry.
+Mary had begun to swim across the pond by this time, and Sammy was flying across.
+"Why don't you tell the truth, Sammy, and say that Paddy is building something and you are making her all the trouble you can?" called Mary.

-Sammy's eyes snapped angrily, and she darted down at Jerry's little brown head.
+Sammy's eyes snapped angrily, and she darted down at Mary's little brown head.
 "It isn't true!" she shrieked.
 "You ask Paddy if I'm not helping!"

-Jerry ducked under water to escape Sammy's sharp bill.
+Mary ducked under water to escape Sammy's sharp bill.
 When she came up again, Sammy was over in the little grove of aspen-trees where Paddy was at work.
-Then Jerry discovered something.
+Then Mary discovered something.
 What was it?
-Why a little water-path led right up to the aspen-trees, and there, at the end of the little water-path, was Paddy the Beaver hard at work. she was digging and piling the earth on one side very neatly.
+Why a little water-path led right up to the aspen-trees, and there, at the end of the little water-path, was Paddy the Beaver hard at work.
+She was digging and piling the earth on one side very neatly.
 In fact, she was making the water-path longer.
-Jerry swam right up the little water-path to where Paddy was working.
-"Good morning, Cousin Paddy," said he.
+Mary swam right up the little water-path to where Paddy was working.
+"Good morning, Cousin Paddy," said she.
 "What are you doing?"

 "Oh," replied Paddy, "Sammy Jay and I are building a canal."

-Sammy Jay looked down at Jerry in triumph, and Jerry looked at Paddy as if she thought that she was joking.
+Sammy Jay looked down at Mary in triumph, and Mary looked at Paddy as if she thought that she was joking.

 "Sammy Jay?
-What's Sammy Jay got to do about it?" demanded Jerry.
+What's Sammy Jay got to do about it?" demanded Mary.

 "A whole lot," replied Paddy.
 "You see, she keeps watch while I work.
-If he didn't, I couldn't work, and there wouldn't be any canal.
+If she didn't, I couldn't work, and there wouldn't be any canal.
 Old Man Coyote has been trying to catch me, and I wouldn't dare work on shore if it wasn't that I am sure that the sharpest eyes in the Green Forest are watching for danger."

 Sammy Jay looked very much pleased indeed and very proud.
 "So you see it takes both of us to make this canal; I dig while Sammy watches.
-So we are building it together," concluded Paddy with a twinkle in his eyes.
+So we are building it together," concluded Paddy with a twinkle in her eyes.

-"I see," said Jerry slowly.
+"I see," said Mary slowly.
 Then she turned to Sammy Jay.
-"I beg your pardon, Sammy," said he.
+"I beg your pardon, Sammy," said she.
 "I do, indeed."

 "That's all right," replied Sammy airily.
 "What do you think of our canal?"

-"I think it is wonderful," replied Jerry.
+"I think it is wonderful," replied Mary.

-And indeed it was a very fine canal, straight, wide, and deep enough for Paddy to swim in and float his logs out to the pond.
+And indeed it was a very fine canal, straight, wide, and deep enough for Paddy to swim in and float her logs out to the pond.
 Yes, indeed, it was a very fine canal.

-XXII

-PADDY FINISHES HIS HARVEST
+<h2 id="ch22"><a href="#ch22"><span>XXII</span> Paddy Finishes Her Harvest</a></h2>

-  "Sharp his tongue and sharp his eyes--
+  "Sharp her tongue and sharp her eyes--
   Sammy guards against surprise.
   If 'twere not for Sammy Jay
-  I could do no work to-day."
+  I could do no work today."

-When Sammy overheard Paddy the Beaver say that to Mary Muskrat, it made him swell up all over with pure pride.
-You see, Sammy is so used to hearing bad things about himself that to hear something nice like that pleased him immensely. she straightway forgot all the mean things she had said to Paddy when she first saw him--how she had called him a thief because she had cut the aspen-trees she needed. she forgot all this.
-He forgot how Paddy had made him the laughing-stock of the Green Forest and the Green Meadows by cutting down the very tree in which she had been sitting. she forgot everything but that Paddy had trusted him to keep watch and now was saying nice things about him. she made up his mind that he would deserve all the nice things that Paddy could say, and he thought that Paddy was the finest fellow in the world.
+When Sammy overheard Paddy the Beaver say that to Mary Muskrat, it made her swell up all over with pure pride.
+You see, Sammy is so used to hearing bad things about herself that to hear something nice like that pleased her immensely.
+She straightway forgot all the mean things she had said to Paddy when she first saw her — how she had called her a thief because she had cut the aspen-trees she needed.
+She forgot all this.
+She forgot how Paddy had made her the laughing-stock of the Green Forest and the Green Meadows by cutting down the very tree in which she had been sitting.
+She forgot everything but that Paddy had trusted her to keep watch and now was saying nice things about her.
+She made up her mind that she would deserve all the nice things that Paddy could say, and she thought that Paddy was the finest friend in the world.

-Mary Muskrat looked doubtful. she didn't trust Sammy, and she took care not to go far from the water when she heard that Old Man Coyote had been hanging around.
+Mary Muskrat looked doubtful.
+She didn't trust Sammy, and she took care not to go far from the water when she heard that Old Man Coyote had been hanging around.
 But Paddy worked away just as if she hadn't a fear in the world.

-"The way to make people want to be trusted is to trust them," said he to himself.
-"If I show Sammy Jay that I don't really trust him, she will think it is of no use to try and will give it up.
-But if I do trust him, and she knows that I do, he'll be the best watchman in the Green Forest."
+"The way to make people want to be trusted is to trust them," said she to herself.
+"If I show Sammy Jay that I don't really trust her, she will think it is of no use to try and will give it up.
+But if I do trust her, and she knows that I do, she'll be the best watchman in the Green Forest."

 And this shows that Paddy the Beaver has a great deal of wisdom, for it was just as she thought.
-Sammy was on hand bright and early every morning. she made sure that Old Man Coyote was nowhere in the Green Forest, and then she settled himself comfortably in the top of a tall pine-tree where she could see all that was going on while Paddy the Beaver worked.
+Sammy was on hand bright and early every morning.
+She made sure that Old Man Coyote was nowhere in the Green Forest, and then she settled herself comfortably in the top of a tall pine-tree where she could see all that was going on while Paddy the Beaver worked.

-Paddy had finished his canal, and a beautiful canal it was, leading straight from his pond up to the aspen-trees.
+Paddy had finished her canal, and a beautiful canal it was, leading straight from her pond up to the aspen-trees.
 As soon as she had finished it, she began to cut the trees.
 As soon as one was down she would cut it into short lengths and roll them into the canal.
-Then she would float them out to his pond and over to his storehouse. she took the larger branches, on which there was sweet, tender bark, in the same way, for Paddy is never wasteful.
+Then she would float them out to her pond and over to her storehouse.
+She took the larger branches, on which there was sweet, tender bark, in the same way, for Paddy is never wasteful.

-After a while she went over to his storehouse, which, you know, was nothing but a great pile of aspen-logs and branches in his pond close by his house. she studied it very carefully.
-Then she swam back and climbed up on the bank of his canal.
+After a while she went over to her storehouse, which, you know, was nothing but a great pile of aspen-logs and branches in her pond close by her house.
+She studied it very carefully.
+Then she swam back and climbed up on the bank of her canal.

-"Mr. Jay," said he, "I think our work is about finished."
+"Ms. Jay," said she, "I think our work is about finished."

 "What!" cried Sammy, "Aren't you going to cut the rest of those aspen-trees?"